ZILtoid1991/pixelperfectengine/docs/manual/0_introduction.md

 to use it for puzzle, strategy, and management games, also for configuration managers.
 The GUI has it's own layout editor for faster creation and easier visualization.

+## Audio subsystem

+There's a custom audio subsystem, which can be used to geterate both music and sound effects.
+It uses software synthesizers, that can be manipulated real time through MIDI2.0, which is also can be used for preset recall.
+Dynamic soundtracks containing more than just fading in and out MP3 files.

+A musician wanting to use the synths must be familiar with MIDI2.0, and programming the synths themselves.
+Some corners can be cut by using presets of course.

 # Planned features

 * Software synths for audio, with MIDI 2.0 support